LandRegistry/skeleton-acceptance-tests/README.md

     repo: git@github.com:LandRegistry/skeleton-acceptance-tests.git
     branch: master
 ```

-## Quick Start
-If you have no existing dev-env-config, you can use the example [acctest-dev-env-config][9], when creating a new dev-env.
-Assuming this is the first time launching the machine you will be prompted for the url of a configuration repository
-(both SSH or HTTP(S) Git formats will work).

-Paste in the [acctest-dev-env-config][9] Git link and press enter.
-This will create a running dev-env with a working test configuration.

 ## To Run the tests
 * Firstly confirm commands listed below correspond to whats provided in the